Arabic literature: The Qur'an

-This may have exerted dominance over the pre-Islamic poets of the 6th century whose popularity may have vied with the Qur'an amongst the people.
-There was a marked lack of significant poets until the 8th century.
-One notable exception was Hassan ibn Thabit who wrote poems in praise of Muhammad and was known as the "prophet's poet".
-Just as the Bible has held an important place in the literature of other languages, The Qur'an is important to Arabic.
-It is the source of many ideas, allusions and quotes and its moral message informs many works.

-Aside from the Qur'an the hadith or tradition of what Muhammed is supposed to have said and done are important literature.
-The entire body of these acts and words are called sunnah or way and the ones regarded as sahih or genuine of them are collected into hadith.
-Some of the most significant collections of hadith include those by Muslim ibn al-Hajjaj and Muhammad ibn Isma'il al-Bukhari.

-The other important genre of work in Qur'anic study is the tafsir or commentaries Arab writings relating to religion also includes many sermons and devotional pieces as well as the sayings of Ali which were collected in the 10th century as Nahj al-Balaghah or The Peak of Eloquence.
+The Quran is the earliest surviving Arabic literature, with 114 surahs (chapters) containing 6,236 ayat (verses).
+It is presented in the divine voice, and covers genres including injunction, narrative, parable, law, and more.
+Surahs are classified as Meccan or Medinan depending on if they were produced in Mecca or Medina, before or after the Hijra.
+The genre of the Quran is a matter of debate, considered by some to be homily.
+It has also been compared to, and sometimes considered, a form of pre-Islamic rhymed prose called Saj.
+According to the Islamic doctrine of i'jaz (inimitability), inspired by verses in the Quran itself (for example, Quran 11:13) the style of the Quran is not replicable, which has led to the challenge of producing imitations of the Quran.
+Some Muslims believe that trying to imitate the Quran is forbidden according to Quran 26:224-227.

 Rashidi

 Under the Rashidun, or the "rightly guided caliphs," literary centers developed in the Hijaz, in cities such as Mecca and Medina; in the Levant, in Damascus; and in Iraq, in Kufa and Basra.
 Literary production—and poetry in particular—in this period served the spread of Islam.
 There was also poetry to praise brave warriors, to inspire soldiers in jihad, and rithā' to mourn those who fell in battle.
 Notable poets of this rite include Ka'b ibn Zuhayr, Hasan ibn Thabit, Abu Dhu'ayb al-Hudhali, and Nābigha al-Ja‘dī.

 There was also poetry for entertainment often in the form of ghazal.
 Notables of this movement were Jamil ibn Ma'mar, Layla al-Akhyaliyya, and Umar Ibn Abi Rabi'ah.